China’s Dynastic Cycle

 Ancient China for Kids

-There was a pattern to rise and fall of all the Dynasties that ruled China.
-This is called the dynastic cycle.
+There was a pattern to rise and fall of all the dynasties that ruled China.
+It is called the dynastic cycle.

 Think of a circle.